DeepVoiceGamer/floe/README.md

 A bootable image builder for NixOS configurations.
 Select a template as the build target, choose a write method (Ventoy, WoeUSB, or dd), select a detected USB device, and write directly from the interface.
 The right panel shows live terminal output for both the build and write steps.

+### Other sections

+Floe is not designed around a fixed feature set.
+The architecture should always allow expansion into different layers, both simpler and greater, without sacrificing accessibility or depth.

+---

+## floe itself

+It should be declarative within itself 😊

 ---

 ## The rebuild flow